uwuxie/C9/README.md

 <img src='./docs/imgs/Screenshot_20250328_194745.png' width=200>
 <img src='./docs/imgs/Screenshot_20250328_194815.png' width=200>
 </div>

+### Activation key stops working
+If you are unable to deactivate the cursor, clear the activation key, which disables that cursor and hides any active cursor.

 ## Known Issues
 - On the Vortex V3, the numpad backlight may not function when the cursor is active.